How do I get a Festival Pass?

 How do farms know I have paid?

-When you buy a Festival Pass at the Hub or a Farm, you will also be given a wristband.
-If you have pre-purchased your Festival Pass online, present your printed ticket at the Hub or a Farm and you will be given a wristband to wear for the rest of your visit to the Festival.
+When you buy a Festival Pass you will also be given a wristband.
+If you have pre-purchased your Festival Pass online, present your printed ticket at a Farm and you will be given a wristband to wear for the rest of your visit to the Festival.

-So long as you are wearing this wristband, you can get into any farm venue for the two days of the festival weekend.
+So long as you are wearing this wristband, you can get into any farm venue for the one or two days of the festival weekend.
+There will be separately coloured wristbands for Saturday and Sunday.

 Farm staff will check to see if you have a wristband when you arrive at their farm.